danilomonteirosouza/form-validation/README.md

     * Responsiveness with MediaQuery

-    * Flutter widgets like: Container, Scaffold, Text e etc...
+    * Flutter widgets like: Container, Scaffold, Text, Form, SizedBox, Expanded, showModalBottomSheet, ElevatedButton, Stack, SafeArea, Row and Column

     * ... in progressive improvement and enhancement